 For qualifying property placed in service in tax years beginning after December 31, 2017, the TCJA increases the maximum Section 179 deduction to $1 million (up from $510,000 for tax years beginning in 2017).
 Sec.
 179 allows you to deduct the entire cost of eligible property in the first year it is placed into service.

 For real estate owners, eligible property includes improvements to an interior portion of a nonresidential building if the improvements are placed in service after the date the building was placed in service.
 The TCJA also expands the definition of eligible property to include the expenditures for nonresidential buildings:

 Finally, the new law expands the definition of eligible property to include depreciable tangible personal property used predominantly to furnish lodging.
 Examples of such property include:

 Important: Sec.
 179 deductions can’t create or increase an overall tax loss from business activities.
-So, you need plenty of positive business taxable income to take full advantage of this break.
+So, you need plenty of positive business taxable income to take full advantage of this deduction.

-These types of property are eligible for 15-year straight-line depreciation and are, therefore, also eligible for the alternative of 100% first-year bonus depreciation.
+These types of properties are eligible for 15-year straight-line depreciation and are, therefore, also eligible for the alternative of 100% first-year bonus depreciation.